 A test of Pakistan's compliance with sanctions is a pipeline project intended to carry Iranian gas to Pakistan.
 Agreement on the \$7 billion project was finalized on June 12, 2010, and construction was formally inaugurated in a ceremony attended by the Presidents of both countries on March 11, 2013.
-With a formally agreed completion date of mid-2014, Iran reportedly has completed the pipeline on its side of the border.
-Potentially complicating the construction on the Pakistani side of the border is that Pakistan has had difficulty arranging about \$1 billion in financing for the project.
-The day of the ceremony, the State Department reiterated comments during the Bush and Obama Administrations that the project might be sanctioned under ISA.
-In March 2014, possibly in part because of a Saudi grant to Pakistan that might have been intended to persuade Pakistan to distance itself from Iran, Pakistani officials said U.S. sanctions precluded construction on the
+In line with an agreed completion date of mid-2014, Iran reportedly completed the pipeline on its side of the border.
+Pakistan has not completed its portion of the project, but China's announcement in April 2015 of a \$3 billion investment in the project could pave the way for the line's completion.
+In March 2013, the State Department reiterated earlier comments that the project might be sanctioned under ISA.
+In 2009, India dissociated itself from the project, which was initially conceived as bringing Iranian gas to India, over stated concerns about the security of the pipeline, the location at which the gas would be transferred to India, pricing of the gas, and tariffs.